 I recall a particular morning that I had looked forward to bible study.
 But my mother was persistent that I come over and help.
 It was a juggling act in those days, trying to decipher an “emergency” from something that could wait.
 My heart felt for her, knowing how hard it was that she face her limitations.
 I also fought resentment with frustration that she didn’t value my time, or desire my life to be less burdensome.
 She was expectant and entitled, and legitimately needful at the same time.

-That morning, I found myself cleaning her shower.
-The water from the showerhead mixed with the tears that fell down my face, as I thought about bible study, and what I was missing.
+That morning I found myself cleaning her shower.
+The water from the shower head mixed with the tears that fell down my face, as I thought about bible study, what I was missing out on, including the social interaction.
 “Why Lord, wouldn’t you allow me to go to bible study?
 Why aren’t I able to cultivate the relationships that allow me to be blessed, and to bless?”
 I considered the other ladies who attended bible study without the weight of burdens that required them to miss out.
 I was envious of women who organized church events or lead worship.
 Both things for which I was equipped.
 I begged God for answers.
 He created me to love interaction with people.
 I love to give and to get.
 It’s a two way street that I find invigorating.
 It’s been hard wired in me from the day I was born.
 Why then would God place me, me? “of all people”, in a musty shower, in a home that smells, with piles of junk mail that I’m prohibited to touch, with a mom who I felt was siphoning me dry.

 In Matthew 19 a rich man asks God how to be assured of eternal life, and Jesus says, “Obey my commandments.”
 Then the man says, “and what else?”
 I would have been like, “Grrr… isn’t that enough?
 I answered your question!”
 But, Jesus says, “To be perfect you must give up your wealth and follow me.”
 The man walks away sad, because he has great wealth.